OKEx Exchange Review: Is this crypto derivatives one-stop-shop solid? (2022)

 But let’s not get ahead of ourselves.
 We’ll cover all that in a minute, but first…

 OKEx is part of the OKGroup.
 Their main product is OKcoin, which still sells Bitcoin, Ethereum, and most crypto assets.
 In 2017, OKcoin stopped trading futures and OKEx took over that side of the business.
-It was originally based in Hong Kong, but they had to move out because of the threat that the Chinese government’s crypto ban represented.
+Originally based in China, OKEx and its sister company, OKCoin, moved to Hong Kong when the Chinese government banned the trading of Initial Coin Offerint tokens (ICO).
+OKEx is now focused on serving international clients..
 In 2018, they incorporated in Malta, one of the most crypto-friendly nations on Earth.

 Seasoned institutional investors finally had a home.
 Besides futures, OKEx quickly began to offer them spot trading, margin trading, options, perpetual swaps, DeFi services, lending, and mining services.
-A one-stop shop for crypto derivatives.
+A one-stop shop for crypto derivatives trading.
 An index tracker and trading between costumer are also available.

 It’s supposed to be the second-biggest exchange in the world by daily trading volume, but that status is in question.
 At the time of writing, Coinmarketcap lists it as #16 and Nomics has it at #65.

-In 2018, the company launched OKB, its own utility token.
+In a move that mirrors that of other big-name Chinese crypto exchange platforms such as Huobi Pro and Binance, in 2018, the company launched OKB, its own utility token.
+The token can be used to pay for exclusive services including enhanced API rate limits and dedicated customer support or to settle trading fees on the exchange platform.
 Later that year, they beat Binance as “Crypto Exchange of the Year” at the Malta Blockchain Awards.

 OKEx services are not available for United States citizens.
 Other territories they can’t do business with are Hong Kong, Cuba, Bolivia, Ecuador, Iran, North Korea, Crimea, Sudan, Malaysia, Syria, Bangladesh, and Kyrgyzstan.